7 Misunderstanding and Deception

 Whether it was the Folles Avoines, the Quapaws, or even Stadaconna and his people in interaction with Cartier, Native peoples voiced concerns of danger ahead in an attempt to keep Frenchmen among them, to keep their strength in arms, their goods, their alliances and relationships.
 They did not want to share their new-found friendships with another Native nation.
 Voicing concerns of danger further along their journey was one way to keep the Frenchmen from continuing on, though this strategy rarely worked.

 Other forms of deception certainly emerged between Native peoples and the French.
-The Osages, for example, may have deceived the French both to maintain access to trade goods, but also to maintain friendship despite the fact that their young warriors often attacked and killed French voyagers they encountered.
+The Osages, for example, may have deceived the French both to maintain access to trade goods, and to maintain friendship despite the fact that their young warriors often attacked and killed French voyagers they encountered.
 Here is one such situation.

 “In the fall of 1749, the Little Osages, one of the two Osage divisions, killed a Frenchman named Giguiere and his slave.
 Knowing that French officials would be angry, Little Osage leaders presented a scalp to Missouri Commandant Louis Robineau de Portneuf, saying that they had executed the murderer.
 Portneuf and his superiors accepted the scalp and declared their satisfaction.
 Yet soon Missouri Indians reported that the scalp did not belong to the guilty man, but to his brother.
 So the Little Osages bound ‘the real murderer,’ as they said, and delivered him to the French.
 Although a Missouri chief who was present said that he did not know whether this was the guilty man either, French officials accepted the Osages’ claim (again) that this was the guilty man.
 The governor of New France, Pierre Jacques de Taffanel, Marquis de La Jonquière, even praised the Little Osages’ ‘submission’ and ‘honesty.’
 French officials decided that it was best not to quibble over the determination of guilt.
 At the same time, the Osages made concessions to French conceptions of justice by at least pretending to punish individuals, even if they were not necessarily the guilty parties.”[56]

 Alternatively, Jean-Baptiste Bénard de La Harpe experienced a much less deceptive, yet rather frank exchange between himself and the Quapaws.
 A Tawakoni chief had told the Frenchman that there was “some yellow metal” further up the Arkansas River.
 Almost certainly, “these peoples knew about Europeans—their desire for Indian alliances, the goods they brought, and the products they wanted—and they knew what to say to persuade them to return.”[57]
 But when de la Harpe tried to reach the Tawakoni in 1722 by going up the Arkansas River, the Quapaws attempted to dissuade de la Harpe from moving towards this village.
 De la Harpe asked the Quapaws for information about ascending the Arkansas, but they refused to offer him any advice.
 They were “’unhappy with his expedition’ and feared that he ‘might make alliances with rival nations.’”
-As they often did when they did not want Frenchmen to journey onward, they warned de La Harpe, albeit, with a great deal of truth, “that Osage Indians had attacked another French party that had tried to buy horses from the towns upstream.
+As they often did when they did not want Frenchmen to journey onward, they warned de La Harpe, with a great deal of truth, “that Osage Indians had attacked another French party that had tried to buy horses from the towns upstream.
 That party had left seven months earlier and had not been seen since.”
 Quapaw women and men wept bitterly, telling de la Harpe “that they were mourning for the certain death of [de] La Harpe and his men if they persisted in this folly.”
 But the Frenchman did not cease his ambition to go upriver, perhaps interpreting the Quapaws’ actions as an attempt to both disrupt and deceive him.
 Though he asked for canoes, the Quapaws declined to give him any.
 Furious that this great French ally refused to help, some of his men stole a dugout canoe and the party began to row upriver.
 Several Quapaw warriors caught up with the Frenchmen and declared “that they were ‘hungry for killing Frenchmen,’” ending de la Harpe’s quest for gold further west.[58]
 In this instance, these Frenchmen were convinced that the Quapaws were not French allies.
 In truth, the Quapaws were actually protecting the French and their interests.

 The French also served up their own doses of deception.
 In one poignant example, a French official named Diron d’Artaguiette chose to take advantage of the Choctaw’s reliance upon dreams.
 Native peoples communicated with their spirit world through various ceremonies and rituals.
 As a conduit between one’s soul and that of their personal spirit, dreams, often interpreted by tribal elders to help one understand their significance, were vital to a Native person’s spiritual life and served to validate one’s spiritual condition.
 Those spirits or manitous present within dreams were meant to guide the dreamer going forward.
 In sharp contrast, the French did not pay attention to dreams, particularly since Catholic tradition did not support such communicative ventures with the soul within its liturgy.
-Nonetheless, d’Artaguiette utilized a fake dream to subtly communicate his desires to the Choctaws to try and keep them from interacting and trading directly with the English.
+Nonetheless, d’Artaguiette used a fake dream to subtly communicate his desires to the Choctaws to try and keep them from interacting and trading directly with the English.
 During a grand council in a Choctaw village, D’Artaguiette told them of a dream that he stated he had dreamt, though in reality he had only invented, and “informed the stunned Choctaw chiefs and notables that the shades of their ancestors had appeared to him in a dream and warned of impending disaster for the Choctaws if they did not hold fast to their true friends the French.”
 The Choctaws mustered a response, “declaring their intention to make war on the Chickasaws.”
 They then “asked Diron to lead them into battle,” but the Frenchman declined stating “he had no authority to do this and gave them over to Le Sueur.
 He was not, he reported later, sanguine [or hopeful] for the expedition’s success,” thus his quick willingness to pass the task to someone else.[59]
-No matter his optimism or lack thereof, Diron utilized an emboldened false dream to essentially mislead or deceive the Choctaws, knowing their adherence to such words from the soul would turn them in his favor.
+No matter his optimism or lack thereof, Diron used an emboldened false dream to mislead or deceive the Choctaws, knowing their adherence to such words from the soul would turn them in his favor.

 Misinterpretation of Disease

 Some Native peoples interpreted the French, in particular the missionaries, as purposeful deliverers of disease meant “to ravage native populations and traditional medicine,” this through “the missionaries’ pictures, rituals, and gadgetry.”
 Native peoples blamed “the statues, the clocks, the windsock, the consecrated bread in the tabernacle, holy water, and even the Jesuits’ posture at prayer” as the harbingers of illness in their villages.[60]
-There were myriad of accusations of sorcery against missionaries during epidemics that led Native peoples to identify any number of French items as tools of sorcery: writings, baptismal water, the cross, pictures, kettles, genuflection, black clothing.
+There were myriad accusations of sorcery against missionaries during epidemics that led Native peoples to identify any number of French items as tools of sorcery: writings, baptismal water, the cross, pictures, kettles, genuflection, black clothing.
 In some Native villages, nothing a Jesuit missionary carried into a village was above suspicion.
 Indeed Native individuals imagined “that everything which came in any way from us was capable of communicating the disease to them.”[61]
-Native peoples, at times, even interpreted Christianity as a kind of questionable medicine itself.
+Native peoples at times even interpreted Christianity as a kind of questionable medicine itself.
 During an epidemic in an Illinois village, the Peoria chiefs criticized the worth of Gravier’s Christian medicine: “After speaking of our medicines and of what our grandfathers and ancestors have taught us, has this man who has come from afar better medicines than we have, to make us adopt his customs?
 His fables are good only in his own country, we have ours, which do not make us die as his do.”[62]
 Even as a part of the Great Peace of Montreal in 1701, many Native peoples believed that the French gathered them together to destroy them with European disease.
 In truth, the event sadly coincided with an epidemic.
 Some Native peoples died before they arrived in Montreal.
 Still others died while there.
 Chief Kondiaronk of the Huron-Petun remarked: “‘Our father, you see us near your mat; it is not without having endured many dangers on such a long voyage.
 The falls, the rapids, and a thousand other obstacles did not seem so difficult for us to surmount because of the desire we had to see you and to gather together here.
 We found many of our brothers dead along the river [because of] sickness…However, we made a bridge of all those bodies, on which we walked with determination…You must judge from that how much we have been tested.’”[63]
 The Chief used the untimely and unfortunate deaths metaphorically as a bridge, something to support them and further them into their quest for peace, despite the belief that the gathering was deadly.
 Ironically, Chief Kondiaronk died of illness on August 3, 1701 during the peace conference.

 Conclusion

 Misunderstandings abounded throughout the thousands of interactions that occurred between Europeans and Native peoples.
 They began once the first Europeans landed on Native soil and lingered for decades if not centuries.
 Indeed, the first European invader, Christopher Columbus wildly chose to hear what he wanted to hear when he first encountered Native people on Guanahaní Island.
 He believed they “asked us if we had come from heaven.”
 Based on the sign talk from those who lived on the Great Inagua Island, he was convinced that “the people of the place gather gold on the shore at night with candles, and afterwards…with a mallet they make bars of it.”
-He became so convinced of his presumed understanding of the people that he creatively decided that the Grand Khan of China was just right around the corner.
+He became so convinced of his presumed understanding of the people that he creatively decided that the Grand Khan of China was right around the corner.
 With a presumed connection to East Asia, Columbus was convinced that he “soon could communicate more readily with regional people, particularly since he had a ‘Hebrew-Chaldee-Arabic-speaking interpreter, Luis de Torres,’ with him.”[64]
 But like those early Jesuits among the Illinois, Columbus never established an intimate relationship with the peoples, never developed proficiency with their language, and himself determined that he did not understand them at all, despite believing early on that they “soon understood us, and we them, either by speech or signs.”[65]
 Needless to say, he was crestfallen: “the people of these lands do not understand me, nor do I or anyone I have with me understand them.”
 As he himself concluded, “I often misunderstand, taking one thing for the contrary, and I have no great confidence.”[66]
 Likely, Native peoples felt much the same.

 EXERCISES